seiyria/soa-autofarm/README.md

 * `--debug-pointer` - move the mouse to where a particular state will be checking a pixel (`--debug-pointer=COMBAT_START_RUSH_1`).
 Can debug multiple (`--debug-pointer=COMBAT_START_RUSH_1,COMBAT_START_RUSH_2`).
 Default: `''`.
 * `--ignore-click` - do not click the screen, but do normal state observation.
 Default: `false`.
 * `--nox-adb-path` - the path to `nox_adb.exe`.
 Default: `'D:\\Program Files\\Nox\\bin\\nox_adb.exe'`
 * `--nox-calibrate` - calibrate Nox when the program starts, so the app knows which window belongs to which adb device.
 Only useful if you have more than one Nox running.
-Default: `false`.
+Default: `true`.
 * `--nox-header-height` - the height of the Nox header bar.
 Default: `30`px.
 * `--nox-res-width` - the resolution width of the Nox VM.
 Default: `720`.
 * `--nox-res-height` - the resolution height of the Nox VM.
 Default: `1280`.